ufukty/gonfique/README.md

     charlie: Hello world
 ```

+After completing this section, look at the [examples](#creating-named-separate-type-declarations-with-declare) in `declare` section.

 ##### Wildcards

 Use wildcards to increase flexibility of directives against partial content shifts, changes in the config files which are expected to happen over time.

-There are 3 wildcards: `*`, `[]`, `**` which respectively means:

-- to match **any key of the dictionary** in the current depth,
-- to match **item type of the array** in the current depth,
-- to match any key of the dictionary or the item type of array type in the every depth.

-A wildcard-containing-path can result with multiple matches.
-In case of multiple matches, the directives will be applied to each match.
+There are 2 wildcards: `*`, `**`.
+The first matches every key of the current dict.
+Second one matches multiple (0+) levels of keys.
+Second one also passes from arrays to item types.
+A wildcard containing path may result with multiple matches.
+The directives on path will be applied to each match of path.

 Gonfique will notify if a path doesn't get any match.